BirWri/CS50BirWri/README.md

 I wrote my configurations, including the SECRET_KEY, directly into the source code and uploaded it to Github.
 It took me quite a long time to understand the gravity of my mistake.
 I am glad for the lesson as it made me look a little more indepth about the security of my application and make me mindful of it in the future.

 In my future programming projects, I will try to keep uniformity of the syntax from the get-go.
 I noticed later in the project, that for example I have written my db execution lines in different styles.
 By the time I became aware of it, it was too time consuming for me to go through the whole program to change it.
 I would like to practice writing code, where I write more helper functions compared to having many lines in my blueprints.
 I believe it would result in easier error detection and I can reuse functions instead repeating them in my code.
 Lastly, I did not properly organize my CSS code.
-I have some in style.css and some in the html files.
+I have some in style.css and some in the html files, which is now a nightmare to work with.
+In addition, I have made the mistake of adding `print()` function in my code, that says "CHECK HERE", but doesnt say where the "here" is...
+I cant find the line from my source code.
+In the future I will add more information on where i place my `print()` function, so i can successfully remove them if needed.

 I noticed the addition of backing up project version on gitup in 2021 class.
 This is a great habit to learn from early on, as I am from 2020 class and I lost the first version of my final project due to a mysterious glitch.
 My loss lead me to GitKraken and I will never stop using it.